MicrosoftDocs/powerquery-docs/powerquery-docs/DataPrivacyFirewall.md

 * A partition may either access compatible data sources, or reference other partitions, but not both.

 In order for your single-partition-but-two-data-sources query to be allowed to run, its two data sources must be “compatible”.
 In other words, it needs to be okay for data to be shared between them.
-In terms of the Power Query UI, this means the Privacy Levels of the SQL and CSV data sources need to both be Public, or both be Organizational.
-If they are both marked Private, or one is marked Public and one is marked Organizational, or they are marked using some other combination of Privacy Levels, then it's not safe for them to both be evaluated in the same partition.
+In terms of the Power Query UI, this means the privacy levels of the SQL and CSV data sources need to both be Public, or both be Organizational.
+If they are both marked Private, or one is marked Public and one is marked Organizational, or they are marked using some other combination of privacy levels, then it's not safe for them to both be evaluated in the same partition.
 Doing so would mean unsafe data leakage could occur (due to folding), and the Firewall would have no way to prevent it.

 What happens if you try to access incompatible data sources in the same partition?